top of page

 • Regularly clear out outdated or duplicate files.

-Pro tip: Maintain a 20–30% buffer in your storage space to allow for unexpected data growth or emergency backups.
+Maintain a 20 to 30 percent buffer in your storage space to accommodate unexpected data growth or emergency backups.

 Embrace Cloud-Based Backup Solutions